-Gives psychotherapy on-line and in-office from a socio-historical and decolonial stand, integrating systemic and psychoanalytical elements.
+On-line and in-office psychotherapeutic practice from a socio-historical and decolonial stand, articulating practices from below and to the left with intergenerational systemic and psychoanalytical elements.

 In the field of arts, his practice is theoretically and politically driven, using a variety of mediums and strategies as they best respond to each project, like photography, video, sound, text and performative actions.
 He integrates his training and practice as a psychotherapist, social psychologist, activist, curator and artist.
 His interests are in the relations between aesthetics, politics and collective affectivity with a decolonial and emancipatory stand.

 Studied Psychology at the University of Guadalajara, a Master in Fine Arts degree in Visual Culture at the Aalto University in Finland, and one year exchange in the MA in Art & Science, University of Applied Arts in Vienna.